Psykotikism/Mutant_Tanks/INFORMATION.md

 			// 2nd number = Enable useful rewards for assistants.
 			// 3rd number = Enable useful rewards for teammates.
 			"Useful Rewards"			"0,0,0"

+			// These are the RGBA values of the recipients' body color visual.
+			// Note: This setting overrides the same setting under the "Plugin Settings/Rewards" section.
+			// Note: This setting can be overridden for specific players.
+			// Note: Any value less than "0" will output a random color.
+			// --
+			// Separate RGBA sets with commas (",").
+			// Separate RGBA values with semi-colons (";").
+			// --
+			// RGBA sets limit: 3
+			// Character limit for each set: 16
+			// --
+			// Minimum value for each: -1 (Random)
+			// Maximum value for each: 255 (Brightest)
+			// --
+			// 1st number = Red
+			// 2nd number = Green
+			// 3rd number = Blue
+			// 4th number = Alpha
+			// --
+			// 1st set = RGBA set for killers.
+			// 2nd set = RGBA set for assistants.
+			// 3rd set = RGBA set for teammates.
+			"Body Color Visual"			""

+			// These are the RGB values of the recipients' glow outline color visual.
+			// Note: This setting overrides the same setting under the "Plugin Settings/Rewards" section.
+			// Note: This setting can be overridden for specific players.
+			// Note: Only available in Left 4 Dead 2.
+			// Note: Any value less than "0" will output a random color.
+			// --
+			// Separate RGB sets with commas (",").
+			// Separate RGB values with semi-colons (";").
+			// --
+			// RGBA sets limit: 3
+			// Character limit for each set: 12
+			// --
+			// Minimum value for each: -1 (Random)
+			// Maximum value for each: 255 (Brightest)
+			// --
+			// 1st number = Red
+			// 2nd number = Green
+			// 3rd number = Blue
+			// --
+			// 1st set = RGB set for killers.
+			// 2nd set = RGB set for assistants.
+			// 3rd set = RGB set for teammates.
+			"Glow Color Visual"			""

+			// The voiceline that plays on loop throughout a survivor's reward duration.
+			// Note: This setting overrides the same setting under the "Plugin Settings/Rewards" section.
+			// Note: This setting can be overridden for specific players.
+			// --
+			// Separate voicelines sets with commas (",").
+			// --
+			// Item sets limit: 3
+			// Character limit for each set: 64
+			// --
+			// 1st set = Looping voiceline for killers.
+			// 2nd set = Looping voiceline for assistants.
+			// 3rd set = Looping voiceline for teammates.
+			"Looping Voiceline Visual"		""

+			// The particles for the recipients' particle effect visual.
+			// Note: This setting overrides the same setting under the "Plugin Settings/Rewards" section.
+			// Note: This setting can be overridden for specific players.
+			// --
+			// Add up numbers together for different results.
+			// --
+			// Minimum: 0
+			// Maximum: 15
+			// --
+			// 0: OFF
+			// 1: Blood Explosion
+			// 2: Electric Jolt
+			// 4: Fire Trail
+			// 8: Acid Trail (Only available in Left 4 Dead 2.)
+			"Particle Effect Visual"		"0,0,0"

+			// These are the RGBA values of the recipients' screen color visual.
+			// Note: This setting overrides the same setting under the "Plugin Settings/Rewards" section.
+			// Note: This setting can be overridden for specific players.
+			// Note: Any value less than "0" will output a random color.
+			// --
+			// Separate RGBA sets with commas (",").
+			// Separate RGBA values with semi-colons (";").
+			// --
+			// RGBA sets limit: 3
+			// Character limit for each set: 16
+			// --
+			// Minimum value for each: -1 (Random)
+			// Maximum value for each: 255 (Brightest)
+			// --
+			// 1st number = Red
+			// 2nd number = Green
+			// 3rd number = Blue
+			// 4th number = Alpha
+			// --
+			// 1st set = RGBA set for killers.
+			// 2nd set = RGBA set for assistants.
+			// 3rd set = RGBA set for teammates.
+			"Screen Color Visual"			""
 		}
 		"Glow"
 		{